 OUR HEART IN THE LOCAL COMMUNITY

-By spreading the word about The Dyslexia-SpLD Trust, handing out the Parent Champion postcards and getting our posters displayed you will become our heart in the local community - not as an expert on dyslexia and learning difficulties (the Trust and its member organisations provide that) but as someone mums and dads can chat to at a time when they may really appreciate support.
+By spreading the word about The Dyslexia-SpLD Trust, handing out the Parent Champion postcards and getting our posters displayed you will become our heart in the local community – not as an expert on dyslexia and learning difficulties (the Trust and its member organisations provide that) but as someone mums and dads can chat to at a time when they may really appreciate support.
 If they are not sure who to turn to for reliable information and advice, you can tell them about the expertise available through the Dyslexia-SpLD Trust and its member organisations.
-You may like to do this in the playground or over a cup of tea.
-Or perhaps organise a coffee morning where parents can get together and share experiences and chat in a friendly and supportive environment.